Breville is known for producing high-quality home appliances and their coffee machines are no different.

 Barista Express vs Oracle Similarities:

-- Pre-infusion – both offer auto pre-infusion to gently expand grind for more even extraction and better espresso shots.
+- Pre-infusion – both offer auto pre-infusion to gently expand the grind for more even extraction and better espresso shots.

 - Programmable shot volume